COMP90082-2024-SM1/LP-Koala/README.md

 ### Release v2.0<br>
 Except the functions implemented in Release v1.0, some new features are developed as mentioned in the sprint 3 requirements.
 Here are the critical updates:<br>
 **Rating**: After studying an activity, raters can rate the current activity from one star to five stars.
-Moreover, the researchers has the access to downloading the rating data to do the further analysis.
+Moreover, the researchers has the access to downloading the rating data to do the further analysis.<br>
 **Furom**: The researchers can create a thread while the raters can write a post replying to the thread.
 They can check the answers and discuss their own ideas through the threads.